 If you’re one step ahead and have already made an effort to put pen to paper and write blogs as part of your marketing strategy, that’s great.
 To help you out, here is a quick check list on how to leverage existing channels to get your content working for you.

-3. Free downloads – These one-page websites are great tools for content to be downloaded.
+These one-page websites are great tools for content to be downloaded.
 If you write six great articles and lump them together as one valuable eBook you might feel it is something quite valuable.
 Instead of just allowing anyone access to the content, why not require them to surrender some basic details.
-This content whitepaper is a great example, and you may also find it very useful.
+This content marketing guide is a great example, and you may also find it very useful.

 An image can speak a thousand words, and can also make an article a little more interesting and eye catching.
 You don’t need to buy these.
-Try using sites like www.photopin.com, but don’t forget to acknowledge the sources.
+Try using sites like www.pexels.com for great royalty free images.

 There are some useful tools (some are free) like the tool in Google Adwords to help you find the right keywords to optimise your blogs and articles.
 Make sure you find the ones that sell your key message, and are popular enough to help your articles get found on the search engines.